If anything XR wants to happen is to happen, then we have to overthrow neoliberal ideology.

 The journalist and campaigner will be speaking at a three-hour special event at the Gillian Lynne Theatre in London on Tuesday, 11 February 2020 under the title The Invisible Ideology Trashing Our Planet.
 Monbiot's speaking tour will continue on Thursday, 12 March 2020 at the UBSU Richmond Building in Bristol.

 The invisible ideology referred to is neoliberalism.
 But when I caught up with Monbiot at his home in Oxford this week he had already extended the scope of his speech to include capitalism and consumerism.
-This is the unholy trinity: capitalism is the father, consumerism the son and neoliberalism is the wholly ghost.
+This is the unholy trinity: capitalism is the father, consumerism the son and neoliberalism is the holy ghost.

 Neoliberalism is difficult to define.
 But in general terms, it is a school of thought within economics that asserts that free market capitalist is the best mechanism for making decisions in our modern, complex societies.
 The state should not intervene.
 This means fewer regulations, from banking to food.
 It means not providing health and social care.
 It means cutting taxes.
 Neoliberalism dominates the thinking of the world’s leaders, at a time when it undermines the efficacy of the state to deal with climate breakdown.